beyond-the-cloud-dev/soql-lib/website/docs/api/soql-filter.md

     Filter excludesAll(Iterable<String> values); // join with ,
     Filter excludesSome(Iterable<String> values);  // join with ;

-    Filter removeWhenNull(); // Condition will be removed for value = null }
+    Filter removeWhen(Boolean logicExpression); // Condition will be removed when logicExpression is true Filter removeWhenNull(); // Condition will be removed for value = null }
 ```